 Most wine drinkers know that different styles of wines demand different types of stemware.
 It seems like a pretension.
 But it's not.
 It's just a simple fact.
 Wines do taste different in differently shaped wine glasses.

-And flavoured schnapps is no different from wines when it comes to suitable drinking glasses.
+And flavoured schnapps and liqueurs are no different from wines when it comes to suitable drinking glasses.

 They too require their own special glasses.

-So, when it's time to enjoy your carefully home made schnapps, you should really give a little thought to choosing the correct glass.
+So, when it's time to enjoy your carefully home made schnapps or liqueur, you should really give a little thought to choosing the correct glass.

-As with wine glasses, a schnapps glass should be made of crystal, be thin, colourless and transparent, unadorned, free of cuts and engravings.
+As with wine glasses, a schnapps or liqueur glass should be made of crystal, be thin, colourless and transparent, unadorned, free of cuts and engravings.

 It should have a stem and enough volume - and also have the right shape.

-Schnapps with rich aromas is best served in glasses that resemble the tulip shaped stemware used for red wines.
+Schnapps and liqueurs with rich aromas are best served in glasses that resemble the tulip shaped stemware used for red wines.